 Payments of interest applicable to the Certificates issued by each of the Trusts will be supported by a separate Liquidity Facility provided by the Liquidity Provider for the benefit of the holders of such Certificates in an aggregate amount sufficient to pay interest thereon at the Stated Interest Rate for such Trust on up to three successive Regular Distribution Dates (without regard to any future payments of principal on such Certificates), except that the Liquidity Facility with respect to such Trust will not cover interest payable by the Depositary on the Deposits relating to such Trust.
 The Liquidity Facility for any Class of Certificates does not provide for drawings thereunder to pay for principal of or premium on the Certificates of such Class, any interest on the Certificates of such Class in excess of the Stated Interest Rates, or, notwithstanding the subordination provisions of the Intercreditor Agreement, principal of or interest or premium on the Certificates of any other Class.
-Therefore, only the holders of the Certificates issued by a particular Trust will be entitled to receive and retain the proceeds of drawings under the Liquidity Facility for such Trust.
-See "Description of the Liquidity Facilities".
+Therefore, only the holders of the Certificates issued by a particular Trust will be entitled to receive and retain the proceeds of drawings under the Liquidity Facilities!"